 Rather than giving a tedious general explanation, consider this example from Curtois original instance GPost.
 Sequences of length 3 have penalty 1, sequences of length 2 have penalty 4, and sequences of length 1 have penalty 100.
 These are mapped into two consective constraints, one with minimum limit 4 and penalty 1 with a quadratic cost function, the other with minimum limit 2 and penalty 91 with a linear cost function.
 Starting at the largest exact length, the algorithm is to try quadratic first, then linear, then step, and see how much penalty is left after applying this cost function.
-If these residues are non-negative and non-decreasing, the function is rejected and the next function is tried.
+If these residues are non-negative and non-decreasing, the function is accepted and the algorithm moves on to the next pair with positive residue.
+Otherwise the function is rejected and the next function is tried.
 The algorithm cannot reject all functions, because, since the penalties are non-decreasing, step at least must work.
 As a special case, when there is only one pair left, all three functions work, and linear is chosen.